Final report for GNC18-269

 Educational & Outreach Activities

-Richard Roth has disseminated the results of this research project to producers, agriculture professionals and fellow scientists at multiple extension and scientific meetings.
-Scientific events include the 2018 and 2019 International Tri-Society meetings and the 2018 and 2019 Midwest Cover Crops Council meetings.
-Other educational and extension engagements include a seminar with Purdue’s Department of Agronomy and the Hamilton County Indiana Soil and Water Conservation District annual meeting, with several other extension engagements across Indiana and Illinois yet to come in 2020.
-Additionally, Dr. Shalamar Armstrong has presented the findings from this research at numerous outreach and extension engagements reaching producers, certified crop advisers, agriculture industry professionals, and fellow scientists throughout the funding period.
+Richard Roth has disseminated the results of this research project to producers, agriculture professionals and fellow scientists at approximately 20 extension and scientific meetings.
+Scientific events include the 2018, 2019, and 2020 International Tri-Society meetings (where he was awarded 2nd, 1st, and 3rd place awards for his presentations, respectively), the 2018, 2019, and 2020 Midwest Cover Crops Council meetings (where both producers and scientists were present), the 2019 Illinois Nutrient Research and Education Council meeting (awarded people's choice for his poster presentation), and the 2019 Universities Council on Water Resources meeting (awarded 1st place for graduate student research competition).
+Other educational and extension engagements include a two seminars with Purdue’s Department of Agronomy, the 2020 Hamilton County Indiana Soil and Water Conservation District annual meeting, the 2021 Purdue Extension Soil Health Webinar Series, along with several other extension engagements across Indiana and Illinois.
+Additionally, Dr. Shalamar Armstrong has presented the findings from this research at approximately 50 outreach and extension engagements across the North Central Region reaching producers, certified crop advisers, agriculture industry professionals, and fellow scientists throughout the funding period.
 Richard Roth, Dr. Shalamar Armstrong, and the rest of the members of the Armstrong Soil Ecosystem and Nutrient Dynamics Lab at Purdue University will continue to disseminate the results of this project through and beyond the end of the project funding period.
-In addition, the authors aim for this project to result in a minimum of one peer-reviewed journal article publication.
-Now, as we finish the data analysis of this study, the manuscript for this work is in preparation.
+In addition, at the time of publishing this report, the authors have submitted one peer-reviewed journal article for publication and are awaiting the review process.

 List of Oral and Poster Presentations by Richard Roth: